SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/matrices.md

 - In the View mode, you can hide some rows but clicking a checkbox before each row, or you can quickly switch to the Edit mode.

 ## FAQ related to how to form descriptors so that automatically generated description could be used in publication
-- Each descriptor and character state has additional fieds, which are accessible with `Show more` option in the Edit descriptor interface.
+- Each descriptor and character state has additional fields, which are accessible with `Show more` option in the Edit descriptor interface.
 - In the field `Description name`, provide an alternative verbiage for for a descriptor and each character state.
 For example, you have a descriptor "Head, length to width ration" with a state "2.2".
 That is how the character is displayed in the matrix.
 For `Description name`, alternative values could be provided, for example "Head" for descriptor and "2.2x as long as wide" for the state, so that the autogenerated description would have a sentance "Head 2.2x as long as wide"
 - Two consecutive descriptors with the same `Description name` will be combined into a single sentence, for example "Head 2.2 as long as wide; brown".